Volume 9, Number 1, 2013

 Biochemical Polymorphisms in Reddy Population of Visakhapatnam District in South India

-by KONATHALA G. KUMARI, M. RAMESH, T. L. PATHI, G. SUDHAKAR
+by KONATHALA G. KUMARI, M. RAMESH, T. L. PATHI and G. SUDHAKAR and DHRITIMAN SARMA

 Indigenous Knowledge on Medicinal Plants among the Iruliga tribal population of Western Ghats areas, Karnataka, India

-by GURUPRASAD S.L., N. NINGAIAH, M. R. GANGADHAR
+by GURUPRASAD S.L., N. NINGAIAH and M. R. GANGADHAR

 This article is on the Folk and indigenous knowledge system of the tribal community of Western Ghats of Karnataka particularly on medicinal plants and their socio-economic dependence on the forests.
 There are numerous herbs available in their surrounding where the tribes are living and that herbs are used by the tribal communities as food and as medicine for curing their diseases.
 The traditional healers of Iruliga are having good knowledge on medicinal plants, we come across many species of medicinal plants used for common ailments.
 The traditional healers are on the decline because the younger members of the tribe have started moving towards the towns and cities and are not willing to practice this form of medicine.
 There is danger as the knowledge of these medicinal plants will also die with them therefore, it is necessary to document the plants and take efficient steps to conserve them.